spidoosho/ABController/README.md

 Test task 2 for Next Generation Test Runner Internship.

+## How to use

+Since project does not use non-default libraries, there is no need for installing requirements.
+Just run `main.py` or import desired package.

 ## Structure

 1. `NumberGenerator` package is the Program A defined in the task.
 It implements class `Generator` which in `init`